myboy1/Big-Ideas-Final-Project/README.md

 City Facilities Dataset:
 https://data.wprdc.org/dataset/city-of-pittsburgh-facilities
-This is a dataset of all of the city facilities (fire stations, public pools, rec centers) in the city of Pittsburgh.
+This is a dataset of all of the city facilities (fire stations, public pools, rec centers, ect.) in the city of Pittsburgh.

 Abigail Koss